Written by

 • Pick and Lock Your Pay Day.
 Choose the weekday.
 Keep it consistent.

-• Map Your 2025 and 2026 Calendars.
+• Map Your 2026 Calendars.
 Generate full 12-month schedules.
 Flag weekends and holidays.

 • Decide Your 27-Period Policy.
 Divide annual salary by 27, or pay the regular biweekly amount 27 times.
 Update employment agreements and communications to match.